tschinz/tt-rss_reeder_theme/README.md

 Copy the folder `reeder_img/` and the file `reeder.css` into your `tt-rss/themes/` directory.

 ###TT-RSS >v1.11
-Hurray you can use the new Reeder Theme [Old Reeder Theme](https://github.com/tschinz/tt-rss_reeder_theme)
+Hurray you can use the new Reeder Theme [Reeder Theme](https://github.com/tschinz/tt-rss_reeder_theme)

 Copy the folder `reeder/` and the file `reeder.css` into your `tt-rss/themes/` directory.